YuhaiLi78/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 ---

 My name is Yuhai Li.
-I am currently a Research Scientist at Meta Ads Ranking AI.
+I am currently a Research Scientist at Meta.
 I received my Ph.D. from UCLA.
-My research interests included data-driven material analysis and applied machine/deep learning in material science.

 I was born in Tianjin, China and migrated with my family to the Bay Area, California in 2012.
 After graduating from De Anza College, I moved to UCLA where I got both my B.S. and Ph.D.
 I am currently residing in Cupertino, California, with my perfect wife, Lia.